 Later on I met Hamed and Atefe, a lovely couple and their cute daughter.
 We went for a walk to Elgoli park and talked about politics and life in Iran.
 That same day I stayed taking about politics with my host too, for hours and hours.
 It’s amazing how people speak openly with a stranger.
 I respect their courage so much!

 My last day in the country came much faster than I would have liked it.
 After helping me arrange a sit in an overnight bus to Baku, Masoud offered to go with me to Kandovan, a little town an hour south of Tabriz.
 We talked, laugh and sang the whole way, and it was clear to me that we’d stay friends.
 We had breakfast in the cutest place, overlooking the wonder than Kandovan is.
 This village carved in the heart of the mountains is impressive, by anyone’s standards.
 It’s an inhabited Cappadocia, where houses are not built on the mountain, but within the mountain.
-We went up and down the hills, going into the houses of the kind people that invited us to try their honey and fruits.
-And a bit up the hill across the village to get a panorama.
+We went up and down the hills, going into the houses of the kind people that invited us to try their honey and fruits (experiencing Iranian hospitality until the very last minute!).
+And then a bit up the hill across the village to get a panorama.
 I got rid of the hijab for a few moments, and with my hair flowing with the wind I tried to take it all in.
 Masoud took one of my favorite photos of the trip –no hijab, taking a photo of something breathtaking, being happy.

 On the way back we stopped at Elgoli park to have one of the city’s specialties: potatoes and egg, and then we went back to his place for a few drinks before I had to say goodbye.
 It was the perfect end to a perfect trip.